 What Are The Types Of Sedative Hypnotics?

-Eight types of sedative hydroponics are benzodiazepines, barbiturates, non-benzodiazepines, antihistamines, chloral hydrate, gamma-hydroxybutyrate, melatonin receptor agonists, and orexin receptor agonists.
+The types of sedative hydroponics are benzodiazepines, barbiturates, non-benzodiazepines, antihistamines, chloral hydrate, gamma-hydroxybutyrate, melatonin receptor agonists, and orexin receptor agonists.

 - Benzodiazepines